WaveAssist/GitZoid/README.md

    * Posts any new `comment` to GitHub
    * Updates `prs_to_review` flags and `repositories` → `last_checked`

-Here’s the updated **Deployment** section for your `README.md`, incorporating:

-* the 365-day schedule for `InitializeRepositories`
-* simplified instructions for adding nodes, variables, and libraries
-* and a note on the upcoming **One-Click Deploy** feature.

----

 ## Deployment / How to Run

 ### Option 1: Deploy with WaveAssist (Recommended)